Recommendations

 Senior Film Conservator

-If the unique vision of Manny Gould's work in Prosperity Blues left an impression, the juxtaposition of unique vision and narrative makes it a Short outlier.
+If the unique vision of Manny Gould's work in Prosperity Blues left an impression, the juxtaposition of unique vision and narrative makes it a Animation outlier.
 Experience the United States influence in these recommendations that echo Prosperity Blues.

 Like everyone else Krazy Kat has been reduced to selling apples on a street corner, but soon he's smiling again and leading the community in a chorus of "Happy Days Are Here Again."